itpartnersillinois/.github/CICD_Function_Apps.md

 7. Choose your Function App.
 For the Working Directory, enter your working directory of your CS Project (for example, if your CS project is in subfolder MyProject, enter $(System.DefaultWorkingDirectory)/MyProject).
 If your project is in your root, just enter $(System.DefaultWorkingDirectory)
 8. Save and commit.

 This will place an azure-pipelines.yml file in your root directory.
 You can modify this as you need to to meet your needs.
+Make sure you migrate your master branch down to your develop branch so you pick up the .yml file.